 Two types of podcasts can help you learn:

-- Podcasts focussed on teaching you the target language.
+- Podcasts focussed on teaching you a foreign language.

 - Podcasts of news items and general topics in your language of choice.